LASIK eye surgery is a vision correction procedure that treats vision conditions such as:

 Is LASIK surgery a permanent fix?

 Yes, LASIK is a permanent laser vision correction procedure that reshapes your cornea.
-The corneal tissue does not grow back.
+The corneal tissue doesn’t grow back.
 However, other vision problems can still develop due to age or trauma.

 How often does LASIK need to be redone?

-In many cases, LASIK will never have to be redone.
-In some cases, your vision may change for natural reasons such as age or trauma.
-This can be corrected with eyeglasses, corrective lenses, or another surgical procedure, such as a LASIK enhancement procedure or PRK.
+In many cases, you don’t have to redo LASIK.
+However, your vision may change for natural reasons such as age or trauma.
+You can correct this with eyeglasses, corrective lenses, or other surgical procedures like LASIK enhancement and PRK when this occurs.

 Can laser eye surgery wear off?

-You may experience symptoms of vision loss (such as blurry vision or poor night vision) due to other natural reasons such as a refractive error, age-related vision changes, or trauma.
+LASIK doesn’t wear off since it is a permanent treatment option.
+The symptoms of vision loss you experience are due to other natural reasons, such as a refractive error, age-related vision changes, or trauma.

 In this article